Carpet Installers lay and install carpet from rolls or blocks on floors. Install padding and trim flooring materials.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Carpet Installers job description, Carpet Installers salary, Carpet Installers information, what is the job of a Carpet Installer like, pros and cons about Carpet Installers, colleges and universities for Carpet Installers, is Carpet Installers the right career for me, Easy careers to get into, careers in Construction and Extraction
+Carpet Installers job description, Carpet Installers salary, Carpet Installers information, what is the job of a Carpet Installer like, pros and cons about Carpet Installers, colleges and universities for Carpet Installers, is Carpet Installers the right career for me, careers in Construction and Extraction